Apple’s pushed the iOS 13.7 update to the iPhone 7 and iPhone 7 Plus and the company’s latest could have a big impact on your device’s performance.

 Battery life is normal.
 We haven't seen any abnormal drain.
 Connectivity (Wi-Fi, Bluetooth, GPS) is also strong across the board.

 Our core apps, which include the likes of Netflix, Chrome, Gmail, Dark Sky, Asana, and Slack, are all working normally at the moment.

-iOS 13.5.1 is running fine at the moment.
-That said, if you're having a good experience on iOS 13.5 or an older version of iOS, you might want to hang around and wait for feedback about iOS 13.5.1's performance.
+iOS 13.7 is running fine at the moment.
+That said, if you're having a good experience on iOS 13.6 or an older version of iOS, you might want to dig into feedback about iOS 13.7's performance.

 You can start with a look at our list of reasons to and not to install iOS 13.7 right now.